BasketOfNekos/Midi-based-Animation-Iterator-For-DaVinci-Resolve/README.md

 These settings can be autofilled for conveinience, but exist to let you tamper if the need arrises.

+NOTE: <br />
+Currently framerates other than 60 don't seem to scale well.
+It might be some internal fusion behavior. <br />
+There is a bug in the TrackStart control behavior.
+You might have to fuss with it, and when it's patched it might break old projects.
+Keep it at 0 for now if you can.

 ### Add and remove times

 You have the ability to add and remove midi notes from the list without having to go and change your actual midi file.
-This enables you to make small changes fast. <br />
+This enables you to make small changes fast.

 To do this, you need to put a lua table in the provided text box(s).
-For example {0,1,2} in the Add Midi text box will add a midi note at frame 0, 1, and 3.
+For example {0,1,2} in the Add Midi text box will add a midi note at frame 0, 1, and 3. <br />
+You can autofill the text boxes with a button that grabs the timing from markers in your project.
+There are filters in case you dont want every market to end up in the text box.

 I've provided a list of midi note times in the consol (go to "Workspace > Console" at the top) to help with removing notes.